app-checklist/app-checklist/pages/about.md

 # About

-This page is created by Jonas Uekötter.
+This page was created by Jonas Uekötter.

 <img width="200" height="auto" src="/jonas.svg"/>